yuvrajnayak/homebrew-daily-commit/README.md

 ## Uninstall

-To stop the process for any reason, unload it from `launchctl`
+To stop the process from running every day, unload it from `launchctl`
 ```
 launchctl unload ~/Library/LaunchAgents/local.dailycommit.plist
 ```